 The first thing to know is that, when you install Internet Explorer 9 64-bit you also install the 32-bit version.
 The only thing you will need in order to get the “already-installed” Internet Explorer 9 is the correct path to such version.
 Here is the easy procedure to apply:

 - Right-click any empty space of your Windows 7 desktop and from the the menu, choose Shortcut.

 - Place the following patch in the address field: C:\Program Files (x86)\Internet Explorer\iexplorer.exe

 Tags: Internet Explorer, trick

-- install internet explorer 9 for windows 7 64
+- cannot install internet explorer 9 windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7